OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/18 September 2021.md

 ---

 ## Contact and Alien Interactions

 - **Alien influences** are connected to the vaccine agenda and Earth changes.
+- The idea of “alien zombies” is suggested in relation to those aligned with alien agendas.

 ---

 ## Genetics and Ancestry